Rhinoplasty / Nose Job in Philadelphia

 - Permanent numbness in or around the nose

 It is possible that a patient is not satisfied with the results of the rhinoplasty.
 In such a case, a second surgery, called a revision rhinoplasty, may be performed at a later date.

 schedule a consultation

-If you are interested in nose surgery, and would like to see if you are a good candidate, contact our Philadelphia office at (610) 527-4833 to schedule a consultation.
+If you are interested in rhinoplasty or nose job, and would like to see if you are a good candidate, contact our Philadelphia office at (610) 527-4833 to schedule a consultation.
 Dr. Brannon Claytor serves Philadelphia, Bryn Mawr PA and surrounding areas.

 Dr. Claytor was very helpful and realistic when it came to my surgery.
 I got rhinoplasty/septoplasty.
 We both agreed that my nose shouldn’t have a drastic change and should look like it fits my face.
 I am now 3 months post-op and my nose looks great and it looks perfect for my face!
 I was nervous going into surgery but I was actually the only surgery set up for that day so I ended up having even more privacy at the surgery center than expected.
 The week after surgery, Dr. Claytor made himself available via his cell number should I need anything or have any concerns.
 This was relieving for someone like me who was nervous.
 His staff was also very friendly and helpful.